shcarton/shcarton.github.io/_pages/work with me.md

 - Interdisciplinary applications of interpretable NLP

-If you are a current or incoming UNH masters or undergraduate student, or a potential UNH PhD student, send me an email at **samuel DOT carton AT unh.edu** with your CV and I'll be happy to set up a meeting to chat further.
+[//]: # (If you are a current or incoming UNH masters or undergraduate student, or a potential UNH PhD student, send me an email at **samuel DOT carton AT unh.edu** with your CV and I'll be happy to set up a meeting to chat further. )